 MCDB 505a, Molecular Genetics of Prokaryotes.
-Nigel Grindley, Charles Radding, Joann Sweasy.
+Nigel Grindley, Patrick Sung, and staff.

 Molecular aspects of the storage, replication, evolution, and expression of genetic material in prokaryotes.
-Also GENE 705a, MB&B 705aU.
+Also GENE 705a, MB&B 705a^{tt}.

-MCDB 530au, Biology of the Immune System.
+MCDB 530a^u, Biology of the Immune System.
 Kim Bottomly and staff.